If you are in need of support, whether for yourself or someone else, we have put together a list of organisations that can help below.

-Mental and physical health – The following organisations offer free and confidential advice for all:
+Mental and physical health – For an extensive list of organisations offering support around mental health visit: NHS Mental Health Support – A to Z. In addition, the following organisations offer free and confidential advice for all:

 - Refuge – Additional support for anyone experiencing domestic violence.
-Visit: Refuge or call the National Domestic Abuse Helpline: 0808 2000 247 (24/7)
+Visit: Refuge (includes access to Refuge’s live chat facility Monday-Friday / 3-10pm) or call the National Domestic Abuse Helpline: 0808 2000 247 (24/7).

 In an emergency please phone 999.
 If you cannot speak, dial 999 55.
 You will then be connected to police call handlers who will try and establish if there’s an emergency by asking questions that can be answered by tapping the handset, or with verbal responses.

 Financial advice and support – If you have experienced a reduction in earnings due to the Coronavirus outbreak, you maybe entitled to additional help.
 The following websites provide information and details of how to apply for a wide range of support.